 Hart Morris is a graduate of Oklahoma Baptist University and the University of Houston, with additional studies in percussion at Oklahoma City University and the University of Houston.
 He was Minister of Music at Asbury United Methodist Church, Tulsa, Oklahoma, from 1992-2012, and served in the same capacity at churches in Florida, Texas, and Tennessee.
 He has directed AGEHR/HMA National Seminars and festivals, conferences and workshops and twice represented the US as a conductor for International Handbell Symposia.
 He is a published composer of handbell and choral music.

 What is Distinctly Bronze?

-The massed ringing event for advanced handbell musicians which provides the opportunity to perform on the largest handbell sets available under the direction of Carlos J. Ávila Báez.
-Four days of rehearsal lead up to a Sunday afternoon concert which is open to the public for a small admission charge.
+The massed ringing event for advanced handbell musicians provides the opportunity to perform on the largest handbell sets available under the direction of Hart Morris.
+Four days of rehearsal lead up to a Sunday afternoon concert which is open to the public and also live streamed.

 Who Should Attend:

 Successful Distinctly Bronze (DB) participants have the following traits:

 - Committed to learning music on own, knowing not just the notes but identifying musical line and seeing/hearing the overall picture

 - Understands that the overall musical result is more important than the individual

 - Has experience with music approaching the difficulty of the DB repertoire (difficulty of at least AGEHR level 4)